|

 HOMESTEAD EXEMPTIONS

 Several types of homestead exemptions have been enacted to reduce the burden of ad valorem taxation for Georgia homeowners.
-These exemptions apply to homestead property owned by and taxpayer and occupied as his or her legal residence (some exceptions to this rule apply and your Tax Assessors Office can explain them to you).
+These exemptions apply to homestead property owned by the applicant and occupied as his or her legal residence (some exceptions to this rule apply and your Tax Assessors Office can explain them to you).

-To receive the benefit of the homestead exemption, the taxpayer must file an initial application in the Tax Commissioners Office.
-The application must be filed for by March 1 to apply to the current tax year.
+To receive the benefit of the homestead exemption, the taxpayer must file an initial application.
+In Putnam County, the application is filed in the Tax Assessors Office.
+The application must be filed for by April 1 to apply to the current tax year.
 You must still own and occupy the property as of January 1 to be eligible.
 Once granted, the homestead exemption is automatically renewed each year.
-The taxpayer does not have to apply again unless there is a change in ownership of the property or the taxpayer seeks to qualify for a different kind of exemption.
+The taxpayer does not have to apply again unless there is a change in ownership of the property, moves to another location or the taxpayer seeks to qualify for a different kind of exemption.

-The Local County Exemptions supercede the state exemption amount when the local exemption is greater than the state exemption.
+The Local County Exemptions supersede the state exemption amount when the local exemption is greater than the state exemption.

 HOMESTEAD EXEMPTION FILING DATES

-Each resident of Putnam County is entitled to an exemption on the property he owns and occupies as his permanent residence on January 1st of the taxable year.
-The exemption amount granted is $2,000 exemption from State taxes and $10,000 exemption from County and School taxes excluding bonded indebtedness.
-The $2,000 State exemption is deducted from the 40% assessed value and multiplied by the State portion of the mill rate to arrive at the amount of State taxes paid.
-The $10,000 County and School exemption is deducted from the 40% assessed value and multiplied by the County and School portions of the mill rate to arrive at the amount of County/School taxes paid.
+Each resident of Putnam County is entitled to an exemption on the property he or she owns and occupies as their permanent residence on January 1st of the taxable year.
+The exemption amount granted is $10,000 exemption from City, County and School taxes excluding bonded indebtedness.
+The $10,000 City, County and School exemption is deducted from the 40% assessed value and multiplied by the City, County and School portions of the mill rate to arrive at the amount of City, County and School taxes paid.
 The value of the property in excess of the exempted amount is subject to all taxes.
-(O.C.G.A 48-5-44)
+The applicant must have proof of residency (O.C.G.A 48-5-44)

 | BACK TO TOP |